MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/Get-Module.md

 Beginning in Windows PowerShell 3.0, modules are automatically imported when you use a command in the module, but a `Get-Module` command does not trigger an automatic import.
 You can also import the modules into your session by using the `Import-Module` cmdlet.

-Beginning in Windows PowerShell 3.0, you can get (and then, import) modules from remote sessions into the local session.
+Starting in Windows PowerShell 3.0, you can get and then, import modules from remote sessions into the local session.
 This strategy uses the Implicit Remoting feature of Windows PowerShell and is equivalent to using the `Import-PSSession` cmdlet.
-When you use commands in modules imported from another session, the commands run implicitly in the remote session, allowing you to manage the remote computer from the local session.
+When you use commands in modules imported from another session, the commands run implicitly in the remote session.
+This feature lets you manage the remote computer from the local session.

-Also, beginning in Windows PowerShell 3.0, you can use `Get-Module` and `Import-Module` to get and import Common Information Model (CIM) modules, in which the cmdlets are defined in Cmdlet Definition XML (CDXML) files.
+Also, starting in Windows PowerShell 3.0, you can use `Get-Module` and `Import-Module` to get and import Common Information Model (CIM) modules, in which the cmdlets are defined in Cmdlet Definition XML (CDXML) files.
-This feature allows you to use cmdlets that are implemented in non-managed code assemblies, such as those written in C++.
+This feature lets you use cmdlets that are implemented in non-managed code assemblies, such as those written in C++.

 With these new features, the `Get-Module` and `Import-Module` cmdlets become primary tools for managing heterogeneous enterprises that include Windows computers and computers that are running other operating systems.